AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 > Note that the `video_id` and `video_url` here are the ID and link of the generated video.
 If you do not know how to generate a video, you can refer to the basic usage above to generate a video.

-To continue generating the video, you must upload the video link or the video ID.
+To continue generating the video, you must upload the video link or video ID.
 Below is a demonstration of using the video ID to extend it.
 Next, we must fill in the keywords to customize the video generation, which can specify the following content:

 - action: The action for extending the video, which should be `extend`.
 - prompt: The keywords for extending the video.